 While attuned to and wearing a rare reparation apparatus, you can innately cast repair damage from your dragonmark one additional time.
-When you finish a long rest, you regain all uses of repair damage that you have expended from your dragonmark.
+When you finish a long rest, you regain all uses of repair damage expended.

 While attuned to and wearing a very rare reparation apparatus, whenever you cast repair damage from your dragonmark, the spell has a casting time of 1 bonus action.